scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Forwarding Path**: A forwarding path is a complete end-to-end path between two SCION endpoints which is used to transmit packets in the data plane.
 It can be created with a combination of up to three path segments (an up segment, a core segment, and a down segment).

 **Hop Field (HF)**: As they traverse the network, path segment construction beacons (PCBs) accumulate cryptographically protected AS-level path information in the form of Hop Fields.
-In the data plane, Hop Fields are used for packet forwarding: they contain the incoming and outgoing interface IDs of the ASes on the forwarding path.
+In the data plane, Hop Fields are used for packet forwarding: they contain the incoming and outgoing Interface IDs of the ASes on the forwarding path.

 **Info Field (INF)**: Each path segment construction beacon (PCB) contains a single Info field, which provides basic information about the PCB.
 Together with Hop Fields (HFs), these are used to create forwarding paths.

 **Interface Identifier (Interface ID)**: A 16-bit identifier that designates a SCION interface at the end of a link connecting two SCION ASes, with each interface belonging to one border router.
-Hop fields describe the traversal of an AS by a pair of interface IDs called `ConsIngress` and `ConsEgress`, as they refer to the ingress and egress interfaces in the direction of path construction (beaconing).
+Hop fields describe the traversal of an AS by a pair of Interface IDs called `ConsIngress` and `ConsEgress`, as they refer to the ingress and egress interfaces in the direction of path construction (beaconing).
 The Interface ID MUST be unique within each AS.
 Interface ID 0 is not a valid identifier as implementations MAY use it as the "unspecified" value.

 **Isolation Domain (ISD)**: In SCION, Autonomous Systems (ASes) are organized into logical groups called Isolation Domains or ISDs.
 Each ISD consists of ASes that span an area with a uniform trust environment (e.g. a common jurisdiction).
 A possible model is for ISDs to be formed along national boundaries or federations of nations.